bnrmd/bank/README.md

 # myBank

 myBank is a Java banking application designed to help users organize their finances more efficiently.
-It has three main features: Accounts, Budget, and Invest.

 ## How to Run
 1. Clone the project